zasoniak/settlers-of-mechatronics/readme.md

-## Settlers of Mechatronics
+# Settlers of Mechatronics

+Web application written in PHP simulating board game.

+Utilizes Laravel Framework and uses MySQL database.

-Based on Catan
+Based on Settlers of Catan